ogmini/Notepad-Tabstate-Buffer/README.md

 00 - unsigned LEB128 denoting position of 0
 00 - 0 denotes no deletion
-01 - 1 denotes addition
+01 - 1 denotes addition of 1 character
 61 - character 'a'
 00 BB 06 C7 CC - Unknown, possibly a hash/CRC of the position and character?